Online Tensor Inference: Online Statistical Inference for Low-Rank Tensors

-\end{itemize} The two inferential tasks outlined above are closely interrelated: the tensor linear form estimate is computed by projecting the debiased average of the tensor-based SGD estimator onto the space spanned by the low-rank factor matrices.
-This projection process not only yields the desired estimate but also provides the factor matrices with distributional characteristics, facilitating the construction of confidence regions for these matrices.
+\end{maroontext} Additionally, as a byproduct of our algorithm, we characterize the distribution of the low-rank factors \(\mathbf{U}_k^{\star} \in \mathbb{R}^{p_k \times r_k}\) for \(k \in [3]\) in the Section \ref{sec:Proof of U normality} of the Supplementary Material.
+This analysis helps us examine the distance between empirical and true singular subspaces through confidence regions for \(\mathbf{U}_k^{\star}\).
+These two inferential tasks are closely interrelated.
+The tensor linear form estimate is computed by projecting the debiased average of the tensor-based SGD estimator onto the space spanned by the low-rank factor matrices.
+This projection process not only yields the desired estimate but also provides the factor matrices with distributional characteristics.